Skip to main content

 • stressScore: Coverage-weighted mean of stress and mixed dimensions.
 Reflects current threat environment (cyber, conflict, sanctions, supply disruption).
 Informational only, not used in overallScore.

-• trend: Direction of score movement over the last 30 days (improving, stable, or declining), based on daily score history.
+• trend: Direction of score movement over the last 30 days (rising, stable, or falling), based on daily score history.

 • change30d: Numeric score change over 30 days.